ivansherbs/insights.ivansherbs.com/funnels/enlarged-prostate-funnels/squeeze-page-to-free-plus-shipping/en.md

-Get access to a free 50 g of Ivan Chai, a herbal tea proven to improve your prostate health*, sign up below.
+To get access to 50 g of **Ivan Chai for free**, a herbal tea proven to improve your prostate health*, sign up below.

 That's 25 cups of herbal tea.
 Only pay the shipping within the Netherlands (2€).